 Fortunately, things have changed and there are now two extremely popular “real” night clubs (or discos how the Filipinos say) in Subic Bay or to be more precise: In downtown Olongapo, the capital city of the region.
 They are called Nocturnal Disco and Club V and are conveniently located just 100m from each other.

 The fact that it’s cheaper to hook up with girls compared to the girly bars.
-Means not only your own drinks are slightly cheaper, but especially if you decide to pay a girl a drink then you don’t need to pay for pricey lady drinks (around 200-250 Pesos in Subic’s girly bars) but instead just pay the price that’s on the menu, because they are not employed by the clubs.
+Means not only your own drinks are slightly cheaper, but especially if you decide to pay a girl a drink then you don’t need to pay for pricey lady drinks (which cost around 200-250 Pesos in Subic’s lady bars) but instead just pay the price that’s on the menu, because they are not employed by the clubs.

 Another great thing about the nightclubs is that you can find both freelancers, means hookers who will go with you if you pay them some money, as well as “regular” girls, means girls with normal day jobs or students.
 It can be very difficult to meet Filipinas in everyday life because most of them are too shy to talk to a foreigner in public, but you can imagine that it’s a lot easier in the club after they had their second or third cocktail.

-Nocturnal Disco is what has been missing in the nightlife of Subic for many years: A fantastic night club to party at reasonable prices (see info below), to dance and to meet both locals and foreigners.
-If you have been to Angeles and liked High Society, then you will also love Nocturnal because their concept is quite similar:
+Nocturnal Disco is what has been missing in the nightlife of Subic for many years: A fantastic nightclub to party at reasonable prices (see info below), to dance and to meet both locals and foreigners.
+If you have been to Angeles and liked Mega Dance Center, then you will also love Nocturnal because their concept is quite similar:

 And then if they are hookers, means freelancing girls who are looking for customers, then of course it will be even easier and often it will be them who approach you and say hi.
 Some of these girls are extremely hot and attractive, but they can also be (over)confident and expect you to buy them several drinks, party with them and then agree on their price of 2,000 or even 3,000 Pesos to spend the night with you.
 Others will be much more easy going and just fine with 1,000 Pesos to solve their “small problems” they often tell you about.